Posted by Simon Jary 11 December 2014

 iPhone 5 battery case colours

 The Juice Pack Air and Plus are available in black, white or (Product) Red.
-The Juice Pack Helium can be had in Dark or Silver Metallic colours.
+The Juice Pack Helium can be had in Dark or Silver Metallic colours; for iPhone 5c the Helium is available in Black or White.
 The Space Pack comes in either white or black.